TheOnceAndFutureSmalltalker/deep_q_learning_navigation/README.md

 <p align="center"><b>Simulated Environment of Yellow and Blue Bananas</b></p>

 ## Deliverable Files
+These are the deliverables for Navigation project  for Udacity's Deep Reinforcement Nanodegree.
 File | Description
 ------------ | -------------
 checkpoint.pth | Saved weights of Q-Learning neural network.